DataMa-Solutions/docs/compare/model/modeling_components.md

 ## Interdependence

-In ‘Safe Mode’, most correlated dimensions are flagged.
+In 'Safe Mode', most correlated dimensions are flagged.
 Interdependencies between dimensions are tested using Chi-Square and simple business calculation.

 ## Combined dimension